Aidan-McNay/fast-robots-docs/docs/lab1.rst

    :width: 49%
    :class: image-border

-From the above plot, we can see that latency overall increased with response length, but didn't vary significantly; the majority of the time was due to the BLE latency, not the length of the response packet.
+We can see that latency overall increased with response length, but didn't vary significantly (dominated by BLE latency, not the length of the response packet).
 This naturally led to longer responses achieving an overall greater data rate.

 .. youtube:: HTAylWNXwls